 Sunday morning: reconciliation time, staff feedback, net sales trust.

 If Bizflow wins the proof, migrate fully.
-If not, you lost little — free offline tier respects that experiment.
+If not, you lost little — the free trial respects that experiment.

 Final recommendation